 The answer for parents is a big YES.
 The days are over when we only had to worry about under age drinking from kids getting their hands on alcohol from an unlocked cabinet or from obtaining it through a friend because they are going to the pantry and getting vanilla extract drunk.

 Kids Are Getting Drunk Off Vanilla Extract

-Yes, you read that right, they are drinking vanilla extract and are getting drunk.
+Yes, you read that right, kids are drinking vanilla extract and are getting drunk.

 The craziest part – it’s legal and it’s likely something you have right in your kitchen cupboard.
 It is one of the appeals of this readily available alcohol.
 Unfortunately, kids are coming up with new ways to get a “buzz” and using vanilla extract alcohol is just one way they are doing it.